Not sure what to do in Istanbul in 4 days? Worry not.

 A mixing pot of different cultures, Balat is home to many different ethnic communities However, what makes Balat one of the must-see places in Istanbul are its picturesque cobblestone streets lined with colorful buildings.

 Chic cafes and antique shops create a unique atmosphere in Balat, and everywhere you go just makes you want to take your camera out and snap a photo.
+And when you are tired, go have a Turkish coffee and a slice of cake to pick you up!

-If you have more than 4 days in Istanbul, you should dedicate an entire day in Balat exploring its unique charms and quirks.
+If you have more than 4 days in Istanbul, you should dedicate an entire day in Balat to exploring its unique charms and quirks.
 But since it doesn’t have as much historical value as Sultanahmet or Taksim, it is an optional attraction on our itinerary.

 4 Days In Istanbul Itinerary Map